Year 1 & 2

 Clinical Skills Attachments

 N.B.
-This is available only to those GP Practices within a 15 mile radius of QUB.
+This is available to those GP Practices within a 15 mile radius of QUB and who are eligible for SUMDE payment through a GP practice.

 If you are taking students for the first time, here are a few points to remember: